mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/runtime_cpp.md

 ### Configuring Using Ascend Backend

-When the backend to be executed is Ascend (Ascend 310/310P/910 are currently supported), you need to set [AscendDeviceInfo](https://www.mindspore.cn/lite/api/en/r2.3/generate/classmindspore_AscendDeviceInfo.html#class-ascenddeviceinfo) as the inference backend.
+When the backend to be executed is Ascend (Atlas 200/300/500 inference product, Atlas inference series (with Ascend 310P AI processor), or Atlas training series are currently supported), you need to set [AscendDeviceInfo](https://www.mindspore.cn/lite/api/en/r2.3/generate/classmindspore_AscendDeviceInfo.html#class-ascenddeviceinfo) as the inference backend.
 AscendDeviceInfo sets the device ID by `SetDeviceID`.
 Ascend enables Float16 precision by default, and the precision mode can be changed by `AscendDeviceInfo.SetPrecisionMode`.

 The following sample code demonstrates how to create Ascend inference backend while the device ID is set to 0: